CDC sets rules for trial cruises with volunteer passengers

 Cruise lines can soon begin trial voyages in U.S. waters with volunteer passengers helping test whether the ships can sail safely during a pandemic.

-A spokeswoman for the cruise industry's tour group said the group was reviewing the CDC instructions.
+A spokeswoman for the cruise industry’s trade group said the group was reviewing the CDC instructions.

 Each practice cruise — they’ll run two to seven days — must have enough passengers to meet at least 10% of the ship’s capacity.
 Volunteers must be 18 or older and either fully vaccinated or free of medical conditions that would put them at high risk for severe COVID-19.